demiaster/treegen/production/helpcard/helpcard_tree.md

 @overview

-The asset can be used to easily produce natural tree structures.
+The asset can be used to easily produce natural tree structures allowing control over the growth by shaping the roots, the foliage and the way the tree fills up the space.
-Different options are available to prepare the final layout:
-    * *Foliage* will create a simple tree.
-    * *Collision* allows to define a collision object for the tree to avoid.
-    * *Wrap* will give a vine-like final branching structure that wraps around a given geometry.

 The asset implements the [space colonization algorithm|http://algorithmicbotany.org/papers/colonization.egwnp2007.large.pdf] by Runions et al (2005).
 The algorithm takes as input roots points and a geometry for the tree crown shape.
 The process works on a per point base: points are divided between attraction points and tree nodes.
 Tree nodes are points that, when linked together, will create the tree structure: the first tree nodes are the root points.
-Attraction points represent the free space and they will influence the growth direction of the tree nodes: attractions points are seeded in the volume of the tree crown geometry.
+Attraction points represent the available space and they will influence the growth direction of the tree nodes: attractions points are seeded in the volume of the tree crown geometry.
 Shortly, at each iteration the colonization algorithm needs to first find the set of attraction points (if any) that will influence each fertile tree node, create the new nodes in the direction determined by the influencing attraction points, and decide which attraction points will survive to the next iteration.

-The parameters for the asset are divided in three section:
+The parameters for the asset are divided in three sections:
     * *Setup*: defines the roots, the tree crown shape and the distribution for the attraction points.
     * *Growth*: defines number of iteration for the colonization algorithm as well as parameters to find influencing attraction points.
     * *Post Processing*: controls leaves scattering, tree mesh geometry smooth and shading options.

+Different options are available to prepare the final layout:
+    * *Foliage* will create a simple tree.
+    * *Collision* allows to define a collision object for the tree to avoid.
+    * *Wrap* will give a vine-like final branching structure that wraps around a given geometry.

 @inputs
 The Tree Generator node does not take any input.
-Custom geometry can be added by specifying the path to the object in the proper parameters.
+Custom geometry can be added by specifying the path to the object in the relevant fields.

 @parameters